 - The controller front panel controls enabled machines; ones with lighted Device Enable buttons.
 Some front panel functions affect only the Displayed machine the one whose letter is in the upper left corner of the display.
-These singlemachine functions are Inpoint and Outpoint Setting (not marking), and Clip Listing and Loading. - When the controller receives a P-bus Recall command, it first recalls the gang configuration for that register.
+These singlemachine functions are Inpoint and Outpoint Setting (not marking), Clip Listing and Loading, and TBC Adjustment. - When the controller receives a P-bus Recall command, it first recalls the gang configuration for that register.
 It then attempts to cue all machines that have a valid device number, whether they are part of the gang or not.
 In addition, as long as at least one machine in the gang has a valid device number, all machines in the gang will be cued.
 Non-ganged machines can be cued, so long as their device number is enabled on the switcher.
 The only exceptions to the above are any channels which are playing loops, and have PRESERVE LOOP turned on in the menu (for that channel).
 These loops will be left playing during a register recall.
-Loops will continue also if the new register has no intime for the looping channel.